• Skip to primary navigation

 LEDs 5mm 20mA11

-IC 555 work as astable multivibrator that mean it make square wave pulse again and again with no stop.
+Firstly, IC 555 work as astable multivibrator that mean it make square wave pulse again and again without stopping.

 So every time IC 555 send a pulse IC 4017 connects to next output pin.